 When you arrive on a shoot/location, what are the first things you consider to help you decide how to capture the images that you want?

 I make sure to read the whole situation and do a risk assessment as safety is paramount.
 Depending on the sport and the athlete, we’ll talk about a bit of a game plan and once I know what they want to do, I make a plan around that.
 Typically a lot of my work is landscape based with small figurines as I believe the landscape plays just as important of a role in capturing the essence of that place and the adventure.

 What equipment do you like using, and what would you recommend someone starting to purchase?

-Before I made my first big investment, I went and asked as many photographers as possible on who should I invest into and every photographer at that time told me Canon and I’ve never looked back.
-Photographers all have their own preferences and tastes so it comes down to personal choice and what works for you but I certainly recommend in investing into beautiful glass (in other words, quality lenses) as that will last a long time.
-And when possible, try to buy a body that will be a good investment for a few years or longer and sometimes that will mean going a bit above your budget.
+Before I made my first big investment, I went and asked as many photographers as possible on who should I invest into and every photographer at that time told me Canon; I’ve never looked back.
+Photographers have their own preferences and tastes so it comes down to personal choice and what works for you but I certainly recommend in investing into beautiful glass (in other words, quality lenses) as they will last a long time.
+And when possible, try to buy a body that will be a good investment for a few years or longer; sometimes that will mean going a bit above your budget.